-In preparing this report Council Officers have completed a Section 4.15 Assessment of the proposed development.
-The findings of this 4.15 Assessment recommend that the Development Assessment Committee grant development consent to DA 51/2019 subject to conditions of consent outlined in Attachment B.
+Council Officers have completed a Section 4.15 Assessment in relation to the proposed development.
+Staff recommend that the Development Assessment Committee grant development consent to DA 52/2019 subject to conditions of consent outlined in Attachment B.

 DEVELOPMENT ASSESSMENT REPORT